josephdadams/TallyArbiter/listener_clients/m5stickc-listener/README.md

 NB: The captive portal page is accessible on the device when the settings screen is shown.

+When powering the device, if it cannot find the WiFi AP you have defined, it will broadcast its setup wifi for 120s.
+At any point, you can press and hold the menu button for 2 seconds to re-enable the configuration ui, over whatever WiFi connection it has available.

 # Troubleshooting
 ### macOS build error
 If you receive an error similar to `ImportError: No module named serial` reference: https://community.m5stack.com/post/11106